 James Verdin was President & CEO of The Verdin Company.
 During his tenure and through his leadership, vision and innovation, The Verdin Company installed countless bells, towers and street clocks, electronic carillons and organs across the U.S. and the world.
 Notable accomplishments include the World Peace Bell, the Ohio Bicentennial Bell Project and The Verdin Mobile Bell Foundry.

 Jim’s vision to re-develop and transform the Pendleton Neighborhood in Over the Rhine led to the founding of the Pendleton Art Center, the Pendleton Square Complex in 1992, the old Car Barn (Nicola’s Restorante) and the restoration of St Paul’s Church.
 The church became the corporate offices of The Verdin Company and is now the Bell Event Centre.
 Through his many accomplishments, both corporate and civic, Jim was recognized and awarded for his extraordinary vision.

 Today, Jim’s daughter Jill Crew continues the Verdin legacy.
-Jill is the Vice President of the Verdin Company, manages the Pendleton Square Office Complex and 1420 Sycamore Street Properties as well as the Pendleton Art Center in Cincinnati, Middletown and Rising Sun.
+Jill is the Vice President of the Verdin Company, manages the Pendleton Square Office Complex and 1420 Sycamore Street Properties as well as the Pendleton Art Center in Cincinnati and Middletown.